Minenhle-Ngubane/kartoza-technical-assignment/README.md

 ## Kartoza Technical Assignment
 ![](hero-image.png)

-The following requirements should be met:

-1. Create a portfolio python app using Django as a framework (https://www.djangoproject.com/),

-2. The requirements are :
-    - Extend the django user model to add further details for user profile, such as home address, phone number, location (point geometry) where they live

-    - A user profile page and a page to edit the user’s profile

-    - A page with full screen map that shows all registered users location
+Django web application where a user can create an account and fill in their address details on their profile which the Google Geocoding API will convert into latitude and longitude.
+All the registered users will be shown by their location on a full page of google maps.

-    - When clicking the user icon (just use default icon), it will display the user’s profile in popup.
+When clicking the user icon, it will display the user’s profile in a popup.
+User can update their profile.

-    - Users can log in from the default Django admin page.
-User can only see their own profile page, but not others

-    - User can only access Django admin page for all models by logging in as super user

-3. Bonus requirements :
-    - Add test cases.

-    - Enabled CI integration with your code repo such that any new code added via a PR will be  automatically tested and display an indicator as to whether the tests have passed or not.

-    - Sign up and sign in page, you can use the existing library to do this (for non super users able to login).

-    - Log the user login/logout activity by showing who and when on the admin page, you can use the existing library to do this.

-### Gif Preview
+### Preview
 ![](kartoza-assignment-demo.gif)

 ### Setting up your Google API Key